cegonya/FLComposeViewController/README.md

 You can mix and match storyboards, nibs and programatically created view controllers, of course.
 You can also use other container view controllers such as `UINavigationViewController` as parents or children of `FLComposeViewController` objects.
 If you nest container view controllers, though, you may not be able to use container-specific segues directly from the storyboard.

+## Requirements

+FLComposeViewController requires iOS 5.0 or greater and uses ARC.
+If you are using FLComposeViewController in a non-ARC project, you will need to set the `-fobjc-arc` compiler flag on all of the FLComposeViewController source files.

 ## Documentation

 FLComposeViewController uses comments in [appledoc][] format.
 The `appledoc.sh` script can be used to create a `help` folder and populate it with documentation generated from the source comments.